anadius/patcher/README.md

     A: First culprit is your anti-virus.
 Disable it.
        If that doesn't help reset file permissions (see question below).
        If that doesn't help copy the Patcher and patch files somewhere else.
            That's important: COPY, not move.
+And then run the copied Patcher.
-       If that doesn't help copy your game somewhere else.
+       If that doesn't help copy your game somewhere else and skip corrupted files.
            Again: COPY, not move.
+And then run the Patcher on the copied game.

     Q: Error message tells me to reset file permissions, how do I do it?
     A: Download this file